-(1) A fine which shall not exceed 50 per cent of the wages which the internee would otherwise receive under the provisions of Article 95 during a period of not more than 30 days.

-(2) Discontinuance of privileges granted over and above the treatment provided for by the present Convention.

-(3) Fatigue duties, not exceeding 2 hours daily, in connection with the maintenance of the place of internment.
+- (1) a fine which shall not exceed 50 per cent. of the wages which the internee would otherwise receive under the provisions of Article 95 during a period of not more than thirty days; - (2) discontinuance of privileges granted over and above the treatment provided for by the present Convention; - (3) fatigue duties, not exceeding two hours daily, in connexion with the maintenance of the place of internment; - (4) confinement.

-(4) Confinement.